alirezakazemipour/alirezakazemipour.github.io/_posts/2025-08-29-stchstc-apprxmtn-1.md

 Now we need the next two __assumptions__.
 We want the magnitude of the update to be comparable to the gradient of $f$, and the expected direction of the update and the direction of $f$'s gradient never get orthogonal.

 ___
-2. There exists positive constants $K_2, K_2$ such that
+Two: There exists positive constants $K_2, K_2$ such that
 $$\mathbb{E}\left[\Vert s_t \Vert^2 \mid \mathcal{F}_t\right] \leq K_1 + K_2 \Vert f(r_t) \Vert^2, \: \forall t.$$

 Note that $s_t$ is allowed to be nonzero [because of the noise] even if $\nabla f(r_t)$ is zero.
-3. There exists a positive constant $c$ such that
+Three: There exists a positive constant $c$ such that

 $$c\Vert f(r_t) \Vert^2 \leq -\nabla f(r_t)^\top \mathbb{E}[s_t \mid \mathcal{F}_t], \: \forall t.$$
 ___